vesterheim/vesterheim.github.io/folk-art-school/classes/rosemaling/2015-07-22-kroting-white-chalk-painting.md

 ---
 published: true
-title: Kroting (White Chalk Paint Decoration)
+title: Kroting (Chalk Paint Decoration)
 subtitle: July 22, 2015, with Johild Mæland
 meta_description:  # Used in HTML head and as the description for some search engines
 related: